scaleinnotech/Learn.MakerCloud_en/docs/ch4_connect/microbit/connect_microbit.md

 * A ------------> TX
 * B ------------> RX

-In Maker Cloud KittenWiFi extension, the default settings are:
+In MakerCloud KittenWiFi extension, the default settings are:

 * TX ------------> P2
 * RX ------------> P1